How the ASHRAE 52.2 Helps You Select an Air Filter

 (3.00 to 10.00)

-When using the above table you move up each Group until you arrive at a true statement.
+When using the above table you move up each Group until you arrive at the highest true statement.
 This will correspond with a MERV number.
-The lowest MERV of the three groups is the MERV rating for the filter.
+The lowest MERV of the three groups is the MERV for the filter.

 Another important consideration is the speed of the airflow during the test.
 There are seven approved speeds: